-Prior to executing the analysis of a model, to initiate the vibration analysis the user should select the option "Include vibration analysis" from Analysis $\rightarrow$ Analysis $\rightarrow$ Analysis Options dialog window as shown in Fig. 8.8-2.
+Prior to executing the analysis of a model, to initiate the vibration analysis the user should select the option "Include vibration analysis" from Analysis \rightarrow Analysis \rightarrow Analysis Options in Fig. 8.8-2.

-FIGURE 8.8-2 VIBRATION ANALYSIS OPTION
+Figure 8.8-2 - Vibration Analysis Option

-From the Analysis $\rightarrow$ Vibration $\rightarrow$ Settings $\rightleftharpoons$ , the window shown in Fig. 8.8-3 will appear.
+From the Analysis Vibration Settings, the window shown in Fig. 8.8-3 will appear.
 In this window, the user can input multiple load combinations for which vibration results will be generated.
 Load factors and cases can be combined in the window at the bottom, along with the Mass Participation Factors (Rx, Ry, Rz).
 The Mass Participation Factors are used to release the motion of the added mass from that of the structure in one or more of three global directions (1=fixed, 0=released).
 You can also set the number of modes for which results will be reported.
 After new combinations have been added and the number of reported modes is determined, select OK to proceed.

-FIGURE 8.8-3 VIBRATION COMBINATION INPUT
+Figure 8.8-3 - Vibration Combination Input

-After an analysis has been completed for a given slab, the user can view vibration results from Analysis $\rightarrow$ Analysis $\rightarrow$ View Analysis Results.
+After an analysis has been completed for a given slab, the user can view vibration results from Analysis → Analysis → View Analysis Results.
 If this is selected, the ADViewer screen will appear as shown in Fig. 8.8-4.
 Select the "Vibration Results" tab in the left-hand panel and the vibration analysis load combinations will appear for un-cracked and cracked results (if cracked analysis was initiated).